 Not the easiest to clean

 For a tea infuser that will serve you well during all your travels, a great choice is the Zojirushi Stainless Mug with Tea Leaf Filter.
-It can keep beverages hot or cold up to six hours long—perfect for the summer months when you're craving iced tea.
+It can keep beverages hot or cold up to six hours long—wonderful for the summer months when you're craving iced tea.
 The exterior is made of high-quality stainless steel that customers say is extremely durable.
 If sealed properly, the mug is 100 percent leak proof.
 On top of that, it's available in two different sizes and two color options.
 The best part is that the tumbler comes with a built-in tea infuser that's attached to the lid, though keep in mind that the infuser is fairly small.
 To use, add loose tea leaves to the infuser, place the infuser into the mug, and then pour water over the tea leaves.

 We love the House Again Extra Fine Mesh Tea Infusers (view at Amazon) because they blend convenience with an adorable design.
 The silicon flower toppers add a little character to your tea while simultaneously making it easier to lift in and out of your drink.
 On the other hand, those interested in a more discreet option will enjoy Fu Store's Stainless Steel Mesh Tea Balls (view at Amazon).